-Historically, Cambodia has been a poor and largely agricultural country, which suffered from decades of conflict.
-However, its economy has grown by 7 to 8 percent annually since 2000 and it attained the status of a lower middle-income country in 2015.
+Historically, Cambodia has been a poor and largely agricultural country, and has suffered from decades of conflict.
+However, its economy has grown by 7 percent to 8 percent annually since 2000 and it attained the status of a lower middle-income country in 2015.
 Nonetheless, it faces many development challenges and over a third of its population is poor or near-poor.

-Abt Associates manages USAID Cambodia’s flagship agriculture program, Harvest II, which is aimed at accelerating growth of the horticulture sector and increasing incomes for many vulnerable producers seeking a reliable pathway out of poverty.
+Abt Associates manages USAID Cambodia’s flagship agriculture program, Harvest II, which employs a buyer-led/market systems approach to accelerate the horticulture sector’s growth and increase incomes for many vulnerable producers seeking a reliable pathway out of poverty.
 Under the regional Clean Power Asia program, Abt is providing guidance on investment in renewable energy, a critical component of continued economic growth.
 Working in Cambodia’s health sector, Abt helps the country develop and implement a plan to reduce the incidence of malaria.
-Rapid cycle evaluations help assess efforts to discourage Cambodian families from sending their children to for-profit orphanages.